dwalters18/cxt-skunkworks/docs/PRD-Overview.md

 - Documentation-driven development

 ### 8.2 Security & Compliance
-- Secure API authentication and authorization
+- Secure external API authentication and authorization
-- Data encryption at rest and in transit
+- Internal APIs can be unauthenticated (conceptual system)
+- Proper use of environment variables for API keys and sensitive application data
 - Audit logging and compliance tracking
-- Privacy protection and data governance
+- Privacy protection and data governance (HIPPA, GDPR)

 ### 8.3 Operational Excellence
-- Comprehensive monitoring and alerting
 - Automated deployment and scaling
 - Performance optimization and tuning
 - Capacity planning and resource management